The crazy thing about living a simple life is how hard it is to do. So I’m sharing some of the lessons we learned along the way.

 I love vintage finds and bringing old things back to life.

-Although we may not be ready for the true meaning of “simple life”, I feel we have accomplished a lot of our goals.
+Although we may not be ready for the true meaning of “simple life,” I feel we have accomplished many goals.

 - To be debt free.